Saint Mary's refunds tuition and fee payments under limited circumstances, listed below.

 eReimbursement is the most efficient and expeditious way to process a refund.
 Your funds will electronically be deposited to the bank account of your choice.
 To sign up, log on to your Gaelxpress account and under "Bill Payment and Refunds" click on "MY BANK ACCT - eREIMBURSEMENT."
 Complete the form with your bank account information, agree to the Terms & Conditions, then click Submit.
 If your overpayment results from anything other than student loans, you must make a specific refund request at the Business Office.
 A refund into your account does not remove any financial obligation to make payment, in full, should an adjustment result in a balance due.
 If a balance occurs after the refund is deposited to your bank account, it must be paid IMMEDIATELY.

-Please note: Appropriate ABA transit numbers DO NOT appear on deposit slips.
+Please note: Appropriate ABA routing numbers DO NOT appear on deposit slips.
 Please enter the bank information on the bottom of the check.
 Electronic reimbursement is NOT available for Parent Plus loans.

 Possible reasons for not receiving your refund are:

 Refunds will not be processed until the term begins.
-No refunds will be released prior to the start of your term.
+No refunds will be released prior to the start of your term/semester.

 - A refund cannot be processed until there is a credit balance on your account.